 put your cards on the table – reveal to everyone (purposefully) what your situation is (what resources, advantages, and disadvantages you have)

-show your hand - reveal to someone what your situation is; this is often accidental
+show your hand – reveal to someone (or everyone) the details of your situation; this could be intentional, but is often accidental

-play close to the chest - be careful not to reveal your situation to anyone
+play (it) close to the chest – be careful not to reveal the details of your situation to anyone; keep you secrets

 poker face – a way in which you compose yourself so that no one can tell what you’re truly thinking